September 19th, 2020

 OK – you have some great photographs or you have been painting and have a bit of an inventory that can make you some money.

 So you joined FAA and you are ready to sell your original paintings and/or prints of your photographs and/or paintings.

 Great move on your part, FAA is a great place to do all that, but how do you get started?

 You could just start posting your images and filling in the info required and hit the submit button – There, that was easy, now just wait for the sales to roll in.
 Right?

 Not quite that easy - Although some members do just that and actually make some sales.
 If that is what your intent is you can stop reading and go for it.

 If you are serious and want to have the best chance at success then let’s do it the right way.

 Uploading a profile image is very important for your success.
 You can use any image you want.
 Some members think the wackier the image the more attention it will get.
 That is entirely up to you.

 My feeling is post an image that will instill confidence in your potential customers.
-A nice portrait of you is a good choice (close up) not so far away that they cannot see you.
+A nice portrait of yourself is a good choice (close up) not so far away that you cannot be seen.